Zafirmk/miniGPT/README.md

 # miniGPT

 Language translation using an encoder-decoder transformer model trained using distributed data parallel on compute canada clusters.
 Sample training done on 16 Tesla V100-SXM2-32GB GPUs spread across 4 nodes.
+To run execute either of the `.sh` files in the `slurm` folder using the `sbatch` command

 ## References
 - [Attention is all you need](https://arxiv.org/pdf/1706.03762)